Welcome to Seals

 Class activities are differentiated for each individual, ensuring that they are engaging and motivating to the individual child.
 Pupils particularly enjoy activities that are ‘hands on’ which relate to everyday life skills and promoting independence.’

-Spring Term 1 24/25: Topic: Traditional Stories Curriculum Info for Parents -
+Spring Term 2 24/25: Topic: People who Help Us’ Curriculum Info for Parents -

 Each week we will explore a new story related to our current topic.
 During each week we will engage in a number of activities that are topic related.
 Your child will be encouraged and supported to explore and engage in each of these activities at a level that meets their individual needs.
 The holistic approach to learning in Seals class will allow your child to progress at a pace that is suitable to their individual needs and abilities within a rich and enabling environment.
-Your child will regularly bring home information on their individual learning targets, individual targets may change in line with the topic, as and when experienced or consolidated.
+Your child will regularly bring home information on their individual learning targets, which may change in line with the topic, as and when experienced or consolidated.
 Each pupil will have individualised timetables to work alongside our class time table.
-Each individual timetable highlights targets taken from your child’s personal targets such as EHCPs, Sensory enrichment plans and communication plans.
-Your Son/Daughter’s individual timetables and current PLGs were sent home at the beginning of the term, if you have any questions or require an additional copy please do feel free to contact me.
-Please do feel free to explore individual targets at home, it would be great to hear about your child’s experiences via their home School book or EfL, here are the themes we will follow this half term, including key signs and stories of the week.
+Each individual timetable highlights targets taken from your child’s personal targets such as EHCPs, sensory enrichment plans and communication plans.
+Your son/daughter’s individual timetables and current PLGs were sent home at the beginning of the term, if you have any questions or require an additional copy please do feel free to contact me.
+Please do feel free to explore individual targets at home, it would be great to hear about your child’s experiences via their home/school book or EfL.

 Curriculum AreaSubjects and ideas for home

-Daily ActivitiesAs is our class routine, each day after registration we will continue to take part in a number of activities such as – Number songs Disco dough ● Exploring listening skills and comprehension. ● Fine motor skills and dexterity ● Following direction-pinch, roll, splat etc., forward, backward, numbers 1-5 ● Tactile discrimination Wake up shake up ● Exploring listening skills and comprehension, following instructions ● Gross motor-wake up shake up. ● Recognition of body parts, feet, hands etc. ● Moving around the room safely/spatial awareness.
+Daily ActivitiesAs is our class routine, each day after registration we will continue to take part in a number of activities such as – Number songs • Engaging in counting behaviours • Exploring numbers 1-5, recognition of numerals • Order of numbers Disco dough ● Exploring listening skills and comprehension. ● Fine motor skills and dexterity ● Following direction:pinch, roll, splat etc., forward, backward, numbers 1-5 ● Tactile discrimination Wake up shake up ● Exploring listening skills and comprehension, following instructions ● Gross motor-wake up shake up. ● Recognition of body parts, feet, hands etc. ● Moving around the room safely/spatial awareness.

 Multi-sensory Listening and AttentionWe will be exploring our individual PLGs and communication targets/SaLT programmes.
 This will involve attention and anticipation activities, following instruction in activity songs, exploring our listening skills in line with music and expressing our preferences to stimuli.

-Maths/Problem solvingIn maths we will be taking part in activities exploring: Identifying and ordering items by size; Identifying numerals and making sets of items, as well as positional language.
+Maths/Problem solvingIn maths we will be taking part in activities exploring: Identifying and ordering numbers, exploring and manipulating 2D and 3D shapes as well as exploring everyday patterns and routines during our school week.

 Communication/EnglishWe will be exploring the stories above through daily story time, mark-making activities, listening activities, and activities focussed on the characters or theme of story, during this time we will be focussing on: •Having some favourite books or stories •Listening to stories with increasing attention and recall. •Tolerating hand over hand support from adult during play/learning activity e.g. to complete a task, to request/exchange a PECS symbol. •Beginning to understand the cause and effect of our actions in their mark making. • Demonstrating pleasure/interest in drawing and writing on paper and/or in different media, e.g. in sand or playdough, foam, paint, styling gel. •Showing increasing control in holding, using and manipulating a range of mark making tools.